zengrd/pinus/packages/pinus-loader/README.md

 Load codes for pinus based on the convention over configuration rules.

-pinus-rpc could load modules in batch but not load the sub-directory recursively.
+pinus-loader could load modules in batch but not load the sub-directory recursively.

 + Tags: node.js